 2. Managing Inventory, Ordering Supplies, And Checking Equipment Regularly

-Considering that it is the raw materials that keep the restaurant going, it is the responsibility of the food service manager manage inventory rather well, to ensure that the kitchen never runs out of an important stock on a busy hour of the day.
+Considering that it is the raw materials that keep the restaurant going, it is the responsibility of the manager to manage inventory rather well, to ensure that the kitchen never runs out of an important stock on a busy hour of the day.

 He should also ensure that no item is over purchased that has the potential of generating unnecessary kitchen waste, which will increase the overall expense of the restaurant exponentially.
 An efficient food service manager should keep a keen eye on the beginning and the closing inventory that will help him understand if any misappropriation is happening behind his back.